flux-framework/flux-core/doc/man1/flux-shell.rst

   Further filter the selected files to copy using a :man7:`glob` pattern.

 **stage-in.destination**\ =\ *[SCOPE:]PATH*
-  Copy files to the specified destination instead of $FLUX_JOB_TMPDIR.
+  Copy files to the specified destination instead of the directory referenced by :envvar:`FLUX_JOB_TMPDIR`.
 The argument is a directory with optional *scope* prefix.
 A scope of ``local`` denotes a local file system (the default), and a scope of ``global`` denotes a global file system.
 The copy takes place on all the job's nodes if the scope is local, versus only the first node of the job if the scope is global.

 **signal=OPTION**
   Deliver signal ``SIGUSR1`` to the job 60s before job expiration.